iterative/dvc.org/content/docs/studio/get-started.md

 # Get Started with DVC Studio

 Here, we will walk you through a tutorial to use DVC Studio for collaboration on your ML projects.
-You will need access to a Github, Gitlab or Bitbucket account which has access to the Git repositories you want to connect.
+You will need access to a GitHub, GitLab or Bitbucket account which has access to the Git repositories you want to connect.
 DVC Studio creates views from repositories when you connect to them.